The Webster Technique

 My friend said if I get Webster done, the cord may get wrapped around the baby’s neck.

-On the contrary, the Webster technique helps to facilitate normal fetal positioning
+On the contrary, the Webster technique helps to facilitate normal fetal positioning.
+We don’t hear this much, but it is entirely untrue.

 My friend said that I only need to get adjusted until the baby turns…is that true?

-Not in this office.
-Getting adjusted throughout pregnancy can make delivery quicker and easier for the mom.
+The amount of adjustments you get are up to you.
+There are more benefits to the adjustments than just proper baby positioning.
+Getting adjusted throughout pregnancy can make delivery quicker and easier for the mom, as well as reduce pain and suffering during the entire pregnancy.
 Visit our Prenatal Chiropractic page for more information on this.

 I heard if the baby doesn’t turn in 4 visits, it’s not going to turn